The Drama Triangle: Part 4

 A word of caution: you'll probably want to make sure that your words don't fall into the hands of others.
 It can even feel therapeutic to rip up your piece of paper once you have reached the end of your 'drama dump'!

-Choose whether you use pen and paper or voice recording to capture your thoughts.
+You can choose whether you use pen and paper or voice recording to capture your thoughts.

-Set a timer to five minutes.
+Set a timer to three minutes.

 So, there you have it.
 Clean listening - a beautifully simple but effective means of helping to settle your 'drama brain'.